 About Me

-As a geosocial health researcher, I use mixed methods (quantitative, qualitative, geographic information systems and mapping) to measure and investigate how health behaviors and health outcomes are related to the social and built environments in which people live, work, and interact.
-My research focuses on designing, implementing, and evaluating place-based interventions that can promote healthier neighborhoods through increasing access to resources (e.g., cancer screening) and decreasing access to harms (e.g., tobacco, alcohol, cannabis) to facilitate behavioral change and promote well-being for all people.
-A core component of my research program is focused on tobacco control and elucidating how policies can be designed to reduce retail tobacco product availability and exposure.
-My research centers community engaged methods and participatory dissemination and implementation science approaches.
+As a geosocial health researcher, I use health geography approaches and mixed methods (quantitative and qualitative methods, geographic information systems, geographic ecological momentary assessment) to measure and investigate how health behaviors and health outcomes are related to the social and built environments in which people live, work, and interact.
+My research focuses on designing, implementing, and evaluating place-based interventions to promote healthier neighborhoods through increasing access to resources (e.g., cancer screening) and decreasing access to harms (e.g., tobacco, alcohol, cannabis) to facilitate behavioral change and promote well-being for all people.
+A core component of my research program is focused on tobacco control and elucidating how policies can be designed to reduce retail tobacco product availability and exposure in neighborhoods.
+My research also centers community engaged methods and participatory dissemination and implementation science approaches.
+Please feel free to reach out about potential collaborative or mentorship opportunities.